Kent is one of the best places to live in the UK because it has beautiful scenery, charming towns and villages, and good public transportation.

 Choose a home that has the latest technology, is staffed by caring, dedicated caretakers, and is committed to giving its residents the best care possible.

-Belmont Healthcare's care homes for people with dementia and Parkinson's in Kent offer specialised and kind care.
+Belmont Healthcare's care homes offer specialised care for people with dementia and Parkinson's in Kent.
 Our homes are safe and secure, and the people who work there are dedicated to making the lives of the people who live there better.
 To make sure that the residents get the best care, the homes have interesting activities, tasty meals, and comfortable places to live.

-Dementia care homes work to improve the health and happiness of people with dementia by giving them care that is dignified and respectful.
+The dementia support our care homes provides aims to improve the health and happiness of people with dementia by giving them care that is dignified and respectful.
 If you choose a dementia care home in Kent, you can be sure that your loved one will get the best care and support possible.

 Whether you would like a quote or have a general question, you can call us on